Stateful Capabilities

 Introduction

 We distinguish two kinds of accesses: full access that allows state changes and read-only access that allows to observe the state but not to change it.
 This is reflected by the kinds of capabilities permitting these effects.
-A regular capability representing a stateful object x is just x.
-The corresponding read-only capability is written x.rd.
+If x is a stateful capability, we write x for full access and x.rd for read-only access.

-A common kind of stateful capabilities represent mutable variables that can be read and written.
+A common kind of stateful capability is a mutable variable or data structure that can be read and written.
 These mutable data structures are expressed with the marker trait caps.Mutable.
 For instance, consider a simple reference cell:

 import caps.Mutable